JavaScriptN0ob/code-test/README.md

   3. x Get categories.
 (Category page)
   4. x Get products from single category.
 (Category page)
   5. x Get search result, it should use a filter to find matched result from No.1 all products api response.
+  6. x Get product detail by product id.
+(Product page)
-  6. Post customer details, trigger mail system to sale person.
+  7. Post customer details, trigger mail system to sale person.
 (Enquiry page / Product page)